Namita084/Stilllift_new/still-lift-content-management.md

-# Content Management System
+# Still Lift - Content Management System

-This document explains how to manage the content library for your mood and context combinations.
+This document explains how to manage the content library for Still Lift mood and context combinations.

 ## Overview

-The content system is centralized in `src/lib/content.ts` and provides a structured way to manage all the messages that users see based on their selected mood and context.
+The content system is centralized in `src/lib/still-lift-content.ts` and provides a structured way to manage all the messages that users see based on their selected mood and context.

 ## Structure